aldryd/arduino/README.md

 ## BoogieBot
 Using 6 NeoPixel strips (8 LEDs each), this is setup to cycle through some cool patterns for a Halloween costume known as the BoogieBot 4000.

+## MotionLight
+This Arduino program detects motion from a PIR motion sensor and turns on an analog RGB strip of LEDs to a dim red color.
+As long as it detects movemenet, the LEDs will stay lit.
+After a specified length of time, the LEDs will dim and turn off.